amperity/amperity-docs/shared/terms.rst

 .. term-uniqueness-start

-Uniqueness divides the number of unique values -- cardinality -- by the number of rows in a table.
+Uniqueness divides the number of unique values---cardinality---by the number of rows in a table.

 .. term-uniqueness-end